A Country Garden Journal may earn commission for purchases made after clicking links on this page. Learn More. This comes at no extra cost to you.

 In their native South America, the Amaryllis normally blooms in the Spring.
 Those that are grown in greenhouses have their bloom time controlled so they will flower at Christmas.

 The color selection is vast: Vivid red, bright pink, white, salmon, orange, rose, even pale lemon or greenish-white.
 Some are candy striped, multicolored, or have a picotee edge.
 The blooms can be single or double flowered.
+Some people like to grow Amaryllis in two different colors in the same pot.

 One year, I went on a real houseplant binge and bought five in different colors.
 Since I had no clue what to do with them, I lost every last one.
 “Power Shopping” is never a good idea when it comes to Amaryllis.
 Do your homework before you invest in these little treats, and you can still have them with you for years to come.